MadBomber/justprep/README.md

 Allowing this flexibility also opens up some use cases which are not supported by the `just` utility - the ability to over-ride a recipe, for example.
 Duplicate recipes (and aliases) are treated by `just` as errors.
 Allowing the inclusion of multiple files into a single project specific `justfile` can lead to having duplicate recipes.
 These are easily found and can be dealt with manually.

+HOWEVER, as of version 0.11.2+ `just` now supports duplicate recipes where the last  one defined is the one that is executed.
+To take advantage of this capability you need to add this to your just file(s) ...

+  set allow-duplicate-recipes

 # Table of Contents

 <!-- MarkdownTOC -->